crownedgrouse/geas/README.md

 As well, starting this version, `geas` use source file, if available, as fallback when abstract code cannot be extracted from beam file.

 Simply set `GEAS_USE_SRC=1` as environment variable.
 (Unset or set `GEAS_USE_SRC=0` to come back to default).

-## When using it ? ##

-- Each time you prepare a project release or update a dependancy.
-- When you plan to add a dependancy to your project
-- When writing your README, to inform your project's users on possible release window
-- To limit test of CI tools on only possible release window

 ## Plugins ##